Australia should aim to keep the working-age population stable.

-Australia’s overall population should stay within ecological limits.
+Australia’s overall population should stay within ecological limits, but the working-age population should remain about the same.

-Some migration is needed to maintain the current working-age population level due to the declining birth rate and as existing workers move to retirement.
+Migration is needed to maintain the current working-age population level due to the declining birth rate, emigration and as existing workers move to retirement.
+This would mean at least 100,000 migrants are needed each year.

 Migration and housing